Freedom Homeschooling

 Code Academy (9th – adults)

-Code Academy offers courses in a variety of computer programming languages, such as JavaScript, CSS, Python, and more.
+Code Academy offers courses in a variety of programming languages, including JavaScript, CSS, Python, and more.
 Students are awarded badges for their achievements throughout the course.
 A paid version, which offers additional features, is also available.

 Code.org (K – 12th)